chrisguttandin/angular-audio-context/README.md

 }
 ```

-In case you are missing a feature or found a bug just fork this repository or raise an issue.
+In case you are missing a feature or found a bug please create a pull request or raise an issue.
 Thanks.

 ## Example